Nyerguds/CnC_Tiberian_Dawn/README.md

 ## Compiling other languages

 The game is available in four languages; English, German, French, and Japanese.
-To build a different-language version, you need to edit `DEFINES.H` and find the lines that define values for `GERMAN`, `FRENCH` and `JAPANESE`.
+To build a different-language version, you need to edit `CODE\DEFINES.H` and find the lines that define values for `GERMAN`, `FRENCH` and `JAPANESE`.
 Uncomment _one_ of the lines to build the game for that language. **Never** uncomment more than one of them; this will inevitably cause problems and duplicate code.

 Obviously, the specific files for that language will be required.
 Each language has its own strings file (`conquer.eng` inside `cclocal.mix`) and videos (in `movies.mix`), and Japanese has some extra files (in `language.mix`) for its image-based briefing texts.
 The game is technically freeware, but the easiest way to get access to all these different-language files is probably to get [Command & Conquer: The Ultimate Collection on Steam](https://store.steampowered.com/bundle/39394/Command__Conquer_The_Ultimate_Collection/), which contains Command & Conquer 1 in all four languages, and allows users to freely switch between the different-language releases in the game's Steam settings.